Skip to Main Content

 This section of the guide applies to the use of digital resources like library databases, articles, and case law, and materials that can be uploaded to Blackboard.

-For information on using audiovisual materials, music, and images, check out each individual page:
+For information on using audiovisual materials, music, and images, check out the associated page in this guide:

 NOTE: This guide previously held information on fair dealing guidelines surrounding website materials, scanned images, and scanned copies of book chapters, journal articles, and other print materials.
 This information is now available on other sections of this guide.